Indaxia/doctrine-orm-transformations/README.md

 ```php
     echo json_encode($result);
 ```
+You can also use something like array2XML and more.

 And we can transform it to Entity again.
 It will retrieve sub-entities by id using EntityManager.
 Don't forget to use try-catch block to avoid uncaught exceptions.